thenadz/document-gallery/readme.txt

 1. Upload `file-gallery` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Place `shortcode` in any posts or pages you want a document gallery included.
+1. Place `[document gallery]` in any posts or pages you want a document gallery included.
+See **Other Notes** for additional display options.

 == Screenshots ==